The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Yellow - Optimal wavelength: 532 nm (partial effectiveness)

-One of the hardest colors to remove.
-Its absorption coefficient at available wavelengths is very low.
-Some yellows based on lead or bismuth are almost impossible to remove completely.
-The prognosis for yellow should always be cautious and clearly explained to the patient beforehand.
+One of the hardest colours to remove.
+Its absorption coefficient at the available wavelengths is very low.
+Some yellows based on lead or bismuth are practically impossible to fade completely.
+The outlook for yellow should always be guarded and clearly explained to the customer in advance.

 Difficulty: ★★★★☆

-Historically difficult, green benefits on PicoWay from the 730 nm wavelength, specifically optimized for stronger absorption by green inks, with the shortest pulse duration in the system (250 ps) and a favorable safety profile.
-Response remains variable depending on ink formulation.
-Additional sessions are often necessary, and partial remanence is not uncommon.
+Historically difficult, green benefits on the PicoWay® from 730 nm, a wavelength specifically optimised for stronger absorption by green inks, with the shortest pulse duration on the system (250 ps) and a favourable safety profile.
+The response still varies with the ink formulation.
+Additional sessions are regularly needed and partial residual pigment is not unusual.

 Difficulty: ★★★☆☆

-Blue responds well to PicoWay’s 730 nm and 785 nm wavelengths, both dedicated to blue and green inks.
-The newer 730 nm wavelength offers enhanced absorption and the shortest pulse duration, reducing the risk of post-inflammatory hyperpigmentation.
-Cyan or turquoise blues remain more resistant.
-Overall prognosis is favorable in 6 to 12 sessions depending on intensity.
+Blue responds well to the 730 nm and 785 nm wavelengths on the PicoWay®, both dedicated to blue and green inks.
+The 730 nm, the most recent version, offers stronger absorption and the shortest pulse duration, reducing the risk of post-inflammatory hyperpigmentation.
+Cyan and turquoise blues remain more resistant.
+The outlook is generally favourable in 6 to 12 sessions depending on intensity.
+Individual results vary.

 Difficulty: ★★★☆☆

-Violet, being an optical blend of red and blue, requires a dual-wavelength approach for effective treatment: 532 nm for the red component and 730 nm or 785 nm for the blue component.
-Depending on formulation dominance, one or the other wavelength may be prioritized first.
-Response is generally better than with green or yellow, but less predictable than black.
+Purple, an optical mix of red and blue, needs a two-wavelength approach to be treated effectively: 532 nm for the red component, 730 nm or 785 nm for the blue component.
+Depending on which dominates in the formulation, one or the other wavelength will be used first.
+The response is generally better than for green or yellow, but less predictable than for black.

 Difficulty: ★★★☆☆

-The most complex and risky color to treat.
-Made primarily of titanium dioxide (TiO₂), white is prone to paradoxical darkening: the white pigment converts into gray-black pigment under laser exposure, making the tattoo more visible than before.
-This reaction is often irreversible or very difficult to treat secondarily.
-The decision to treat a tattoo containing white must involve detailed discussion with the patient, and a test spot is mandatory.
+The most complex and highest-risk colour to treat.
+Containing mainly titanium dioxide (TiO₂), white is prone to paradoxical darkening: the white pigment converts into a grey-black pigment under the laser, making the tattoo more visible than before.
+This reaction is often irreversible or very difficult to treat afterwards.
+The decision to treat a tattoo containing white must be discussed in depth with the customer, with a mandatory prior test.

 Difficulty: ★★★★★